-The following five wine regions are on five different continents, and showcase the spread of wine culture from beyond Europe to the rest of the world.
+The following five wine regions are on five different continents and showcase the spread of wine culture beyond Europe to the rest of the world.

-Stellenbosch, South Africa
+1. Stellenbosch, South Africa

-After taking photos of the goat, we were treated to our first wine tasting, which included information about vintages, tips on how to hold the wine glasses properly, and how to properly evaluate and taste wine.
-Afterward, they also offered a cheese tasting as well.
-It was heaven.
+After taking photos of the goat, we were treated to our first wine tasting, which included information about vintages, tips on how to hold the wine glasses properly, and evaluate and taste wine properly.

-Our guide took us to another three or four wineries, one of which we ate lunch at on an outdoor deck with lovely views of the surrounding vineyards.
+Our guide took us to another three or four wineries, one of which we ate lunch on an outdoor deck with lovely views of the surrounding vineyards.

 During my two months of overland travel through South Africa, I met a young French couple from Bordeaux.

-I responded in the affirmative and a few months later, they were picking me up at the airport, and whisking me away to my first big dinner in Bordeaux.
+I responded in the affirmative, and a few months later, they picked me up at the airport and whisked me away to my first big dinner in Bordeaux.

-Even though it was mid-December, and there was snow on the ground, and no grapes on the vine, we still had a wonderful time.
+Even though it was mid-December, there was snow on the ground and no grapes on the vine, we still had a wonderful time.

 After spending several months in Patagonia and Buenos Aires, I traveled west overland by bus through Rosario and Cordoba to Mendoza.

-I can't recommend it highly enough, but the all you can eat (and drink) lunch is best attended on a tour, as it's otherwise quite expensive on its own.
+I can't recommend it highly enough, but the all-you-can-eat (and drink) lunch is best attended on tour, as it's otherwise quite expensive.

-Barossa Valley, Australia
+4. Barossa Valley, Australia

-Napa Valley, California
+5. Napa Valley, California

-In addition to tasting, drinking and buying excellent wines, Napa Valley is home to some of the country's best restaurants, including the famous French Laundry.
+In addition to tasting, drinking, and buying excellent wines, Napa Valley is home to some of the country's best restaurants, including the famous French Laundry.

 Today, there are over 450 wineries growing grapes, and the region receives four and a half million visitors a year.